Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Designing Controlling Task Complexity and Compositionality

 \section{Designing \compwob{} Controlling Task Complexity and Compositionality}

 Even though MiniWoB includes a spectrum of simulated environments, they have still focused on narrow and single-task instances.
 We need more advanced environments to measure the generalization to the various functional challenges in real-world web automation, such as complex observation~\citep{deng2023mind2web}, instruction~\citep{zhou2023webarena}, and task compositionality~\citep{gur2021gminiwob}.
 We design \textit{\compwob{}} (i.e. compositional MiniWoB), as a general test bed for LMAs, by leveraging the high composability of simulated web environments (\autoref{fig:compositional_miniwob}).
-In \compwob{}, we systematically combine several base tasks (from 2 to 8) in the original MiniWoB, which LMAs can already solve, into a single task (e.g. \texttt{click-checkboxes-transfer} + \texttt{enter-password} + \texttt{click-dialog} $\rightarrow$ \texttt{click-checkboxes-transfer\_enter-pass\\word\_click-dialog}).
-This allows us to control the complexity of HTML and instructions, ensuring novel tasks are solvable to some extent. \compwob{} includes realistic task compositions, such as combining form filling, popup message, and login from in a single or across multiple pages, which could sketch a website like Internet banking.
+In \compwob{}, we systematically combine several base tasks (from 2 to 8) in the original MiniWoB, which LMAs can already solve, into a single task (e.g. \texttt{click-checkboxes-transfer} + \texttt{enter-password} + \texttt{click-dialog} $\rightarrow$ \texttt{click-checkboxes-transfer\_enter-password\_click-dialog}).
+This allows us to control the complexity of HTML and instructions, ensuring novel tasks are solvable to some extent.
+Moreover, \compwob{} can work as a \textit{hold-out} test environment accompanying with MiniWoB as a train environment.
+While tasks are visually simplified, CompWoB reflects a broader spectrum of functionalities in real-world websites without sacrificing controllability.
+For instance, the task in \cref{fig:compositional_miniwob} sketches the structure of a login form with agreement checkboxes and a pop-up window, like Internet banking.
+We also designed tasks with page transitions, such as from the login form to the email browser.